idirlab/freebases/README.md

 </tbody>
 </table>

-The results of these experiments on FB15K and FB15K-237 dataset are shown in the table below.
+We also provide the results of type filtering – removing type inconsistent results from the ranked list to showcase how type system can help evaluating embedding models on the link prediction task.
+The results are shown in the table below.

 <table class="tg">
 <thead>